entropicalabs/openqaoa/README.md

 A multi-backend python library for quantum optimization using QAOA on Quantum computers and Quantum computer simulators.

 OpenQAOA is currently in OpenBeta.

+Please, consider [joining our discord](https://discord.gg/ana76wkKBd) if you want to be part of our community and take part of the OpenQAOA's development.

 ## Installation instructions